andrewzhyee/personalsite/content/project/techhealth/index.md

 ---
-title: Technology and Health Outcomes
+title: Project 2: Technology and Health Outcomes
 summary: This stream of research aims to understand how technology can be harnessed to improve individual health outcomes.
 tags:
 - Technological Acceptance